 - Succulent Potting soil

-I was fortunate enough to have several trays of succulent leaf cuttings from a project that I did a few months ago, and also had some succulents growing in pots that had extra “babies” growing, so I had a good supply of a variety of types for my project.
+I also had some succulents growing in pots that had extra “babies” growing, so I had a good supply of a variety of types for my project.

 The finished succulent birdcage planter is such a creative addition to my patio.
 I love the combination of rosette types of succulents and hanging style.